 The Bus Stop and Boarding

 To makes sure you are at the right stop, each stop can be identified by the blue sign that says “Bus Stop”.
-Under most of… Read the rest
+Under most of these signs, there is a list of the bus routes that … Read the rest

 Image via Wikipedia